 Ten games that changed my life; released in the last century.
-No, this list doesn’t include Tomb Raider, Resident Evil and Silent Hill as they came later and their influence changed not much.
+No, this list doesn’t include Tomb Raider, Resident Evil and Silent Hill as they came later into my life and their earlier influence changed not much.

 I. Unreal Tournament (1999)